NotTheNull/DLPMoneyTracker/DLPMoneyTracker2/README.md

 This option is used to sync the local JSON files with a SQL database.
 At some point down the road, I may automate this.

+# WIP

+This section is intended to jot down ideas for future features

+### Transaction Splitter

+With some transactions (e.g. Amazon, Uber Eats, etc) I will usually record the transaction with the total but the bank will ultimately record multiple transactions _(e.g. Amazon purchases are split into multiple shipments, Uber Eats tip is charged separately from the Food order)_.
+This feature is expected to create a new transaction prefilled with the transaction data, keep the same Debit / Credit accounts, and maintain valid Transaction amounts by re-evaluating the original transaction's amount.
+The sum of the two records MUST total the original amount.

+### Redesign Budget Planner

+Mainly needs rethinking.
+Right now, the math ends up not being accurate.
+May want to replace the UI itself with a report be it SSRS or custom HTML.

+### Redesign Bank Reconciliation

+The main thing with this existing feature is that it's not tailored for multiple years.
+The UI alone needs to be reworked to represent previous 12 to 24 months.